 You Can Borrow from the Cash Value of a Whole Life Policy/ Whole Life is an Investment

 Whole life is a great investment for high net worth individuals, who want to own it as a piece of their fixed income portfolio.
-It gives a dependable positive rate of return, that is a pretty good return on investment given the low risk.
+It gives a dependable positive rate of return, which is a pretty good return on investment given its low risk.
 However, it takes a long time to give a positive rate of return, and it is ultimately not a very high return on investment.

 You can take loans from a whole life policy, and you can surrender it for the cash value.
 But, it all comes down to saving the difference between term and whole life.
-If you buy term and invest the difference, you will have a much greater reservoir of money to draw from than you will with a whole life policy, as long as the money is investment wisely and conservatively.
+If you buy term and invest the difference, you will have a much greater reservoir of money to draw from than you will with a whole life policy, as long as the money is invested wisely and conservatively.